Skip to main content

 How to Use Commands After Distribution

 Unlike standards (which are applied automatically), commands are user-invoked—you run them when you need them.
+Commands are identified and invoked using their slug (the auto-generated URL-safe name).

 Using Slash Commands (Claude Code, Cursor, GitHub Copilot)